ITU-DevOps-Team/ITU-DevOps/report/docs/content/systems-perspective.md

 `minitwit-api` is more straightforward than `minitwit` since it does not bother with generating html docs to send back to the user agent.

-- `main` similarly to `minitwit`, the `main` functions authenticates requests and updates the latest value via middleware and then routes request to the necesarry handler functions isolated in `handlers` component.
+- `main` similarly to `minitwit`, authenticates requests and updates the latest value via middleware and then routes request to the necesarry handler functions isolated in the `handlers` component.
-- `handlers` perform some kind of logic by calling database/sql related procedures from `repositories`, may use models to map database data to Go structures.
+- `handlers` execute CRUD like operations by calling database/sql related procedures from `repositories`, may use models to map database data to Go structures.
 - `repositories` contains database related procedures that read or mutate data.
 - `models` contains mapping models of the database schemas to Go structures.